-Note the repetitive behavior patterns shown in Figure 9 are strong indicators of a bot.
+Note the repetitive behavioral patterns shown in Figure 9, allstrong indicators of a bot.
 This bot, in particular, is interacting with the DApp every 4 hours for more than a week.
-Human account behavior very rarely displays this behavior when interacting with a gambling DApp.
-This bot is likely designed around the constraint of avoiding detection engines by playing too frequently; hence, it takes a break every 4 hours.
+Human accounts very rarely display this behavior when interacting with a gambling DApp.
+This bot is likely designed with the specific intent of avoiding detection engines, which flag suspicious behavior such as playing too frequently; by taking a break every 4 hours, it avoids immediate suspicion.

-Figure 10 shows a human player account interacted with the DApp from 4pm PST to midnight within a 24 hour window.
+Figure 10 shows a human player account interacting with the DApp from 4pm PST to midnight within a 24 hour window.
 One could reasonably estimate this player took a dinner break at 7pm.
-Secondly, it’s irregular pattern reflects the player exploring different betting options instead of strictly following any playbook.
+In addition, its irregular pattern reflects the player exploring different betting options instead of strictly following any playbook.

 In essence, the behavior is more volatile, more realistic, and therefore, much more difficult for a bot to replicate.
 Yet, this is not to say that sophisticated bots cannot behave in a similar fashion because they can, and do.
 Read on for more information regarding how we detect more sophisticated bots.

 Four Blockchain Bot Behavior Sophistication Levels

 By analyzing the Top 10 EOS blockchain gambling DApp transactions in Q1 2019 , we have determined that 51% of unique accounts (or over 7,700 accounts of a total of 15,000+ accounts) and 75% of transactions (of a total of ~1 million analyzed) are classified by our machine learning model as bots.